dawn-boy/obsidian-notes/Vollege/COA.md

 	- contains the address of the next instruction
 	- 16 bit
 - MAR - memory address register
-	- contains the memory address of the instruction that's is to be written to or from the MBR.
+	- contains the memory address of the instruction that's to be written to or from the MBR.
 - IR - instruction register
 	- contains the 8bit opcode of instruction that's being executed
 - IBR - instruction buffer register